 Examination and Thesis

 During the second year of the program, each student must take the MFA examination, an essay exam that may be written outside of the classroom.
-Students also enroll in CW:7895 MFA Thesis for a maximum of 12 s.h. and submit their graduate thesis during the last semester; the thesis is a fiction or poetry manuscript of substantial length.
+Students may choose to enroll in CW:7895 MFA Thesis for a maximum of 12 s.h. and submit their graduate thesis during the last semester; the thesis is a fiction or poetry manuscript of substantial length.

 Applicants to the Iowa Writers' Workshop must meet the program's admission requirements as well as those of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.